-- 5.1.
-The installer must verify, as a minimum, that: - a) The main earthing terminal of the installation is connected to an adequate means of earthing via a suitably sized earthing conductor, (see notes 1, 2 and 5), b) The main protective bonding is adequate, (see notes 3 and 5), and - The meter tails and the distributor's equipment have adequate current-carrying capacity (see notes 4 and 5). - d) The polarity of the incoming supply is correct.
+5.1.
+The installer must verify, as a minimum, that:

+a) The main earthing terminal of the installation is connected to an adequate means of earthing via a suitably sized earthing conductor, (see notes 1, 2 and 5).

+b) The main protective bonding is adequate, (see notes 3 and 5)

+c) The installation has adequate earthing arrangements for fault protection purposes.

+d) The meter tails and the distributor's equipment have adequate currentcarrying capacity (see notes 4 and 5).

+e) The polarity of the incoming supply is correct.